 One bowl.
 5 Minutes.
 Fuss Free.
 Fool Proof.

-These homemade vegan white chocolate peanut butter cups are a walking sales pitch.
+These homemade keto and vegan white chocolate peanut butter cups are a walking sales pitch.

 Let’s just say my homemade dairy free version lived up to it, and more!